meros/go-webservice/README.md

-A simple framework to enable web service clients/servers for go A simple library to enable js web service clients (still embedded in the sum example) A hand coded example application, sum, consisting of a protobuf definition go server and go/js clients
+A simple framework to enable web service clients/servers for go A simple library to enable js web service clients (still embedded in the sum example) A hand coded example application, sum, consisting of a protobuf definition go server and go/js clients A hand coded example application, mirror, that will be used to see differences between two services

 Next steps:
 * Use sum and mirror examples as base for extracting common parts to be generated